Sinhaya: Plot

 Weerasinghe (Ranjan) is a humble man who works as a tuition teacher and ensure the survival of ten homeless kids.
-The kids are caring by mentally retarded female Punchi akka (Duleeka).
+The kids are caring by intellectually disabled female Punchi akka (Duleeka).
 Weerasinghe's father was a scientist who worked with Professor (Nadeeka) and ask Weerasinghe to achieve his father's legacy, but he refuse them.
 Meanwhile, Sabhapathithuma (Palitha), who is a cunny man.
 He starts to build a luxury hotel and get to know about the Weerasinghe's house.
 Sabhapathithuma send several his men several occasions to agree Weerasinghe to rent te house to him, but all refused by Weerasinghe.
 Meanwhile, a journalist Hasitha (Maheshi) also engaged with Sabhapathithuma by revealing his dirty works.
 She lives with homeless kids at Weerasinghe's home as a renter.
 After series of incidents, Weerasinghe starts to achieve his father's legacy and found a watch made by his father which has the ability to make invisible.
 He starts use it and find money for the survival of kids and attack thugs several times.
 One day Hasitha was kidnapped by Sabhapathithuma henchman and Weerasinghe survived her with the help of invisible watch.
 The news about invisible man named Sathyamithra spread quickly among others, but no one knows the real story of it.
 Finally, minister (Ravindra) came to the scene and blame Sabhapathithuma for his work and sacked him from his profession.
 Finally, the house totally belongs to Weerasinghe and kids starts to refer him as their father.
 Meanwhile, Hasitha also reveal her attraction to Weerasinghe and also about the truth of Sathyamithra.